-Firstly, a potent blend of Rhodiola and Ashwaganda that have been used in Ayurvedic medicine for centuries.
+First, a potent blend of Rhodiola and Ashwaganda, as used in Ayurvedic medicine for centuries.
 They are both useful for combating fatigue and stress, reducing depression and soothing a jangled nervous system.
 While Ashwaganda is soothing, Rhodiola has the ability to restore.
 In this tandem, they have an amazing power in aiding study, improving work performance and pepping up performance on the sports field.
 Golden roots indeed.

-Another powerful Ayurvedic set includes Gotu Kola and Brahmi Powder (Bacopa Monnieri).
+Another powerful Ayurvedic set includes Gotu Kola and Brahmi Powder.
 These herbs are incredible at improving cognition and sharpening memory.
 Thanks to their strong memory-enhancing abilities, they are both currently in the spotlight as a natural treatment to help slow age-related decline and diseases, such as Alzheimer’s.

 One more wonder herb is Kapikkachu which also has its roots in the Ayurvedic tradition.
-This herb is a naturally powerful motivator and focus enhancer.
-This is due to its high content of the amino acid L-dopa or levodopa, which is an essential precursor to the neurotransmitter called “dopamine.”
-In the Chinese herbal system, the herb is famous for having the power to restore the adrenal systems, hearing and cognitive functions.
+This herb is known as a naturally powerful motivator and focus enhancer.
+This is due to its high content of the amino acid L-dopa, or levodopa, which is an essential precursor to the neurotransmitter called “dopamine” – used by the brain for decision making.
+In the Chinese herbal system, Kapikkachu is famous for having the power to restore the adrenal systems, hearing and cognitive functions.

 The last pair comes from the Chinese medical tradition with herbs already famous in the West.
-Panax Ginseg and Gingko Biloba superstars.
+Panax Ginseg and Gingko Biloba being the two superstars.
 Panax Ginseng is known as the Fountain of Youth among the Chinese and is now increasingly used to support the treatment against Alzheimer’s.
-Just watching Ginkgo Biloba as it grows in some of the most polluted cities in and manages to thrive, demonstrates its incredible adaptogenic power.
-The alkaloids contained in the Ginkgo Biloba leafs are thought to ward off mental retardation, improve mental function, and provide detoxification, nourishment, and oxygenation for the brain.
+Just watching Ginkgo Biloba as it grows in some of the most polluted cities and manages to thrive, demonstrates its incredible adaptogenic power.
+The alkaloids contained in the Ginkgo Biloba leaves are thought to ward off mental retardation, improve mental function, and provide detoxification, nourishment, and oxygenation for the brain.
 A real treasure.